Finite-time Unruh effect: Waiting for the transient effects to fade off: How long to wait for thermality?

 Few comments regarding the above expression are in order: Firstly, the acceleration independent terms in the above expression matches exactly with the expression for finite-time inertial detector response rate in Eq.(\ref{eqn:ResRateInertial}).
 Second, the terms in the first line of the above expression correspond to purely thermal effects due to the Unruh bath in the comoving frame of the detector, and the terms in the second and third lines are due to the transient effects in the finite-time accelerating detector.
 Third, for a sufficiently long period of time, $T$, the oscillatory transient terms average out to be insignificantly small.
+Therefore, for the purpose of finding the thermalization time, $\tau_{\rm th}$, we define the averaged finite-time response rate, ${\dot {\widetilde {\cal F}}}^{(a)}_{T}(\Delta E)$, of the accelerating detector as